Frequently Asked Questions

 AC content is copyrighted, and we do not distribute PDFs of individual articles.
 High-quality reprints and electronic reprints can be purchased through Sheridan Reprints by phone at (800) 635-7181, ext.
 8065 or by e-mail at [email protected].

-Can I obtain permission to republish an American Cinematographer article or include it in my course syllabus?
+Can I obtain permission to republish an American Cinematographer article?

-Please send your request to our publisher, Stephen Pizzello, at [email protected].
+Generally, yes.
+Please send your request to our publisher, David E. Williams, at [email protected] or [email protected].
+Fully describe your intended use for the material.

 How can I change the address you have on file for me?